Hebrew Insights into Parashat Va’yishlach – B’resheet (Genesis): 32:3 -ch.36 with Hebrew Tools for Everyday Use

 Immediately after Dvorah’s burial Elohim appears before Ya'acov once again, blessing and reminding him that his name is no longer Ya'acov, but Yisrael, repeating the promises He had given to his fathers (ref.
 35:9,10).
 In commemoration of the event, Ya'acov-cum-Yisrael sets up a pillar over which he pours oil (v.
 14).
 This scene is part of the first 15 verses of chapter

-35, a remarkable passage that
+35, a remarkable and condensed

 short, yet intense and power-packed excerpt from our (time) perspective, it